 - Getting and keeping accredited first aid, CPR, and AED certifications.

 - Earning annual CECs or CEUs to keep a good standing in certifying agencies.

 - Establishing a professional business entity like a limited liability corporation or sole proprietorship that the business will be insured and operated under.

-- Keeping and achieving a good standing liability insurance that covers the trainer, clients, and all practices inside the facility.
+- Keeping and achieving good standing liability insurance that covers the trainer, clients, and all practices inside the facility.

 It can be a good idea for independent contractors to separate their business and personal liabilities before opening.

-Independent contractors are typically paid directly by their clients and are responsible for charging their own set rates.
+Independent contractors are typically paid directly by their clients and are responsible for charging their set rates.

 Insurance of any kind is not typically included for independent workers.
 This goes for most other employee benefits.

 Independent contractors’ work duties and responsibilities will consist of three main components.